rikard-sics/contiki-ng/os/net/security/edhoc/Documentation:-EDHOC.md

 ```

 ## EDHOC Server API
-The edhoc - server - API.h file contains the EDHOC interface to be used by the EDHOC Responder as CoAP Server
+The EDHOC - server - API.h file contains the EDHOC interface to be used by the EDHOC Responder as CoAP Server

 - `edhoc_server_process()` : This function must be called from a CoAP response POST handler to run the EDHOC protocol Responder party process.
 - `edhoc_server_callback()` :  This function checks the events trigger from the EDHOC server protocol looking for the `SERV_FINSHED` event.